 Detailed Inventory Intel

-Clicking the "i icon" in the missing materials list or on the Ingredients availability status for a specific ingredient on a MO opens the Inventory Intel window, which shows additional info about the inventory level of a specific ingredient.
-You can check the In stock, Expected and Committed quantities of the ingredient and see all the orders which the material is committed to.
-In this window, orders are listed by priority and the current order is highlighted in bold.
-The priority can be changed either in the Sell screen or Schedule tab.
+Clicking the "i icon" in the missing materials list or on the Ingredients availability status for a specific ingredient on a MO or an OPO opens the Inventory Intel window, which shows additional info about the inventory level of a specific ingredient.
+You can check the In stock, Expected, and Committed quantities of the ingredient and see all the orders to which the material is committed.
+In this window, orders are listed by priority, and the current order is highlighted in bold.
+The priority can be changed either in the Sell screen, Schedule tab, or by changing OPO Expected arrival date.

 Ingredients availability statuses